 The pretty river Meža runs through the valley from Prevalje to Mežica to Crna and there is a path that runs along the bank for some of the way.
 This is a pleasant, easy walk with some nice scenery, interesting dam and wier constructions, and a children’s play park.

 You can also fish in this river but will need a permit.
 See more about fishing the river Meža here.

 Hike Mount Peca

 At 2126, Mount Peca (Petzen in German) is the highest mountain in the area and a beautiful hiking route.
 The trip to the top takes about 2 hours starting from the car parking area, (about 45 mins walk from Dom Na Peci).
 The route is well signed and passes through pine and decidious forests, and pastures.
 Read my account of Hiking Mount Peca here.

 - Ljubljana – spend a least one night in this most beautiful of cities

 - Lake Bled – very picturesque lake – hire a kayak or a rowing boat and take to the water (about 2.5 hours from Mežica)

 - Lake Bohinji – less touristy than Bled, but very beautiful.
 Surrounded by alpine mountains (about 3 hours from Mežica)

-- Soca River – amazing blue green water, great for rafting/kayaking (about 2 hours from Mežica)
+- Soča Valley – amazing blue green river running through this valley, great for rafting/kayaking/hiking (about 2 hours from Mežica)

 - Logarska Dolina – very pretty glacial valley (about 2 hours from Mežica)